 Higher Level

-A steady [6, 6] for criteria A and C, and a [5] for criterion B.
+A steady 6 for criteria A

 Physics is offered both at Higher Level subject and Standard Level at the ISE – and aims to equip students with a comprehensive knowledge and deeper understanding of wide range of physical concepts.
 Physics is the most fundamental of the experimental sciences, as it seeks to explain the universe itself, from the very smallest particles—quarks (perhaps 10-17 m in size), which may be truly fundamental—to the vast distances between galaxies (1024 m)..

-Core (HL/SL) topics studied include: Space, time and motion ( kinematics, mechanics, work /energy and power), The particulate nature of matter( thermal energy transfer, greenhouse effect, gas laws and DC electricity), Wave behaviour (simple harmonic motion, wave models, wave phenonemena, standing waves and ressonance, Doppler effect), Fields (gravitational field, electrical and magnetic field, motion in fields), Nuclear and quantum physics ( structure of the atom, quantum physics, radioactive decay, fission, fusion and stars)
+Core (HL/SL) topics studied include: Space, time and motion ( kinematics, mechanics, work /energy and power), The particulate nature of matter( thermal energy transfer, greenhouse effect, gas laws and DC electricity), Wave behaviour (simple harmonic motion, wave models, wave phenonemena, standing waves and resonance, Doppler effect), Fields (gravitational field, electrical and magnetic field, motion in fields), Nuclear and quantum physics ( structure of the atom, quantum physics, radioactive decay, fission, fusion and stars)

 Additional higher level topic: special relativity, rigid body mechanics, thermodynamics, electromagnetic induction